Ep. #658: Roger Daltrey, Kellyanne Conway, Joshua Green

 I believe abortion is a vote motivator and a turnout intensifier for the Democrats.

-But they're going to overplay it because they can't talk about the border or the economy or the two new wars that Biden helped to start or can't do anything about.
+There's no question, but they're going to overplay it because they can't talk about the border or the economy or the two new wars that Biden helped to start or can't do anything about in the video.

 But I read an interesting piece in the news this week.